Ch0pin/medusa/README.md

 ### Description:

-**Medusa** is an extensible framework for **Android Applications** which automates processes and techniques practised during the **dynamic analysis** of an assessment.
+**Medusa** is an extensible framework for **Android applications** which automates processes and techniques practised during the **dynamic analysis** of a malware investigation.

 It's functionality can be summarised as follows:

-- Tracing and instrumentation of API calls using the FRIDA framework
+- Tracing and instrumentation of API calls used by common malware categories

-- Dump dex on memory (Credits: https://github.com/hluwa/FRIDA-DEXDump.git)
+- Unpacking of packed apps (effective for most of the weel known packers, including Qihoo, Secshell e.t.c.)

-- Triggering of various system broadcasts
+- Triggering of various system events in order to initiate a malicious behaviour

-- Translate UI to English

-- Triggering of application's components (Activities, services e.t.c.)
+- Triggering of application's components (Activities, Services e.t.c.)
+- Translation of UI to English in order to enhance user interaction
 - Wrapping of adb commands (e.g. cchange proxy settings, insert keys e.t.c.)

 ### Usage:

-Medusa's functionality is based the following two scripts:
+Medusa's functionality is based the following scripts:

-- **./medusa.py**
+- **medusa.py**

   > Is used to dynamically add or remove tracing of API calls during application's runtime.
-The tracing 'comes' in a form of modules, where each one of them 'specializes' in an abstract aspect. **As an example, to trace the cryptographic procedures of the application (e.g.  fetch AES keys or the plaintext that will be encrypted), simply inject the AES module during the application runtime and observer the output**.
-Since these module are constantly developed it is not possible to enumerate all of them, indicatively though, they include:
+The tracing 'comes' in a form of modules, where each one of them 'specializes' in an abstract aspect.
+As an example, to trace the cryptographic procedures of the application (e.g.  fetch AES keys or the plaintext that will be encrypted), simply inject the AES module  and observer the output.
   >
+  > Indicatively some of the  functionalities which are implemented so far, include the following:
+  >
   > -  SSL pinning bypass
+  > -  UI restriction bypass (e.g. Flag secure, button enable)
+  > -  Class enumeration
+  > -  Monitoring of:
-  > - Logging of encryption processes (keys, IVs, data to be encrypted)
+  >    -  Encryption process (keys, IVs, data to be encrypted)
+  >    -  Intents
+  >    -  Http operations
-  > - Logging of webview events
+  >    -  Websockets
-  > - Intent monitoring
+  >    -  Webview events
-  > - HTTP operations monitoring
+  >    -  File operations
   >    -  Database interactions
+  >    -  Bluetooth operations
+  >    -  Clipboard
+  > -  Monitoring of API calls used by malware applications, such as:
+  >    -  Spyware
+  >    -  Click Fraud
+  >    -  Toll Fraud
-  > - ...and many more
+  >    -  Sms Fraud
   >
-  > **Malware modules:**
+  > **To be added**:
   >
-  > - Spyware
+  > - Modules for popular frameworks like firebase, cordova e.t.c.
-  > - click fraud
-  > - toll fraud
+  > - Modules to interact with native calls
   >
-  > **To be added**: Modules for popular frameworks like firebase, cordova e.t.c.

-- **./apkHelper.py** **file.[xml or apk]**

-  > The specific module can be used to parse an apk or an AndroidManifest file and based on the results lets the user to create events that may change the applications behaviour.
-These events include:
   >

-  > - Message Broacasting
-  > - Intent creation
+- **apkutils.py**

-  > - Activities, services e.t.c. triggering
+  > Given a **manifest or and apk file**, the specific script is able to perform the following functionalities:
   >
-  > Additionally, this script autmates tasks like:
+  > - Display the application's components and technical characteristics, including:
+  >   - Activities
+  >   - Services
+  >   - Receivers
+  >   - Permissions
+  >   - Intent Filters
-  >
+  >   - Content providers
+  > - Trace application's functions (using frida-trace)
+  > - Trigger an activity, service or an intent
+  > - Automate actions performed during dynamic analysis:
-  > - Sending text from a host to a mobile device
+  >   - Change device proxy settings
-  > - Changing proxy settings on the fly
+  >   - Capture screenshots of the device
-  > - ...and many more
+  >   - Install/Uninstall applications

-****

 ### Requirements:

-- A rooted device
+See **requirements.txt** for python requirements.

+Additionally:

-- Frida framework
+- Frida installation (version > 12.10.4)
 - Apktool (in case of processing APKs)
 - Adb

+A rooted device is highly recomended in order to use the framework's full capabilities

 ### Modules: